Post-16

 Creative learning

-On the Creative Media course you will learn by doing, gaining hands on experience with cameras, equipment and software, you will create a range of digital creations that span games, film and animation platforms.
 The dedicated tutor team will guide you as you develop specialist skills and develop increasingly professional projects.
 Alongside this you will explore key areas of academic study, researching key contextual areas of our industry and applying this learning to your own work to inform and develop ambitious, sophisticated end results that will stand you in good stead for further study or employment.

 Application process